gulshankumarpatlekonverge/Data-Structures-and-Algorithms-in-JavaScript/README.md

 Hash Table is used to implement associative array or mapping of key value pair.
 Hash Table is common way to implement the map data structure or objects.

+# Linked List

+A linked list is a common data structure where elements are stored in a node, the node conatains two key pieces of information the element itself and reference to the next node.

 # Reference Links